-The best environment for goats is one with a substantial space to run and play, with varied terrain and objects to climb on and explore.
+The best environment for your goats is one with a substantial space to run and play, with varied terrain and objects to climb on and explore.
 Their surroundings also need to offer suitable protection from possible dangers and varied environmental conditions, in particular shelter from wind and rain.

-Your goats’ environment must:
+Your goats’ environment should:

 - Be large enough so that your goat can exercise, explore, play and climb.